 Shingles blisters usually scab over in 7-10 days and disappear completely in two to four weeks.
 In most healthy people, the blisters leave no scars, and the pain and itching go away after a few weeks or months.
 But people with weakened immune systems may develop shingles blisters that do not heal in a timely manner.

 Anyone who has ever had chickenpox can get shingles, but the risk increases with age.
-People older than 60 are 10 times more likely to get shingles than children under 10.
+People older than age 60 are 10 times more likely to get shingles than children under age 10.
 Other factors that increase your risk include:

 A quarter of adults will develop shingles at some point, and most are otherwise healthy.